donatelek/PH-STORE/README.md

 # PH-STORE
-> E-Commerce website where You can buy mobile phones
+> E-Commerce website where You can buy or sell mobile phones

 ## Table of contents